 Among those who were employed in Golfito were the local anti-drug squad, enthusiastically searching yachts after training in the United States.
 One yacht was searched each day.
 But we were away from Cera a lot, walking in the forest and taking bus trips to other villages.
 So it was that one day Daniel said, “the drug squad keep coming to search your boat, but you’re never there.
 Can you tell them when you will be, please?”
-The very next day a speedboat pulled alongside our dinghy, and we were politely asked, were we from Cera and were we going to the boat?
+The very next day a speedboat pulled alongside our dinghy as we were returning from the town, and we were politely asked, were we from Cera and were we going to the boat?
 We were, indeed.
 So, duly surprised by this unexpected honour we welcomed aboard the chief drugs man (his number two was in disgrace for cadging cassette tapes off the other yachts, and wasn’t allowed aboard), who did his search and pronounced us clean.
-Well, it all makes work for the working man to do.

 There are not a lot of places where you can see an iguana climbing on a yacht.
 During one of the regular afternoon rain storms (which explained the lushness of the thick, jungly vegetation on the hills overlooking us), Norma and I stared with bemused amazement as a large example of the species swam determinedly out to us.
 “Do iguanas swim?”, I asked.
 “Well that one does”.

-Reaching Cera he (or she, or it; gender undeterminable) scrabbled for a foothold on our quarter.
-Slippery stuff, gelcoat.
+Reaching Cera it scrabbled for a foothold on our quarter.
 Norma had successfully beaten off an attack by a swimming cockroach in Hawaii with the boat hook, but before again reach for this defensive weapon our potential boarder gave up.
 But only on us; a few yards away lay the British catamaran, ripe for a renewed assault.
 Now, as noted above, the skin of this particular cat was made of tarred paper.
 And tarred paper is something an iguana can get its claws into, so with great success the spiky reptile scaled the heights of the port hull.
 “Hey, Aruna!” we yelled.
 “There’s an iguana on your boat!”

 This surreal scene seemed right somehow, for the place where we lay.
-The heat draws steam from the jungle, which looms over Golfito and surrounds Golfo Dulce, the landlocked bay in which we lie.
-Anything, we feel in this lazy, humid, eery atmosphere, could happen.
+The heat draws steam from the jungle, which looms over Golfito and surrounds Golfo Dulce, the landlocked bay in which we lay Anything, we felt, in this lazy, humid, eery atmosphere, could happen.
 Like iguanas climbing on to paper boats.
-Happens all the time.

-We were sad to clear magical Golfito, with its unforgettable memories.
+Just over a week in the bay we were sad to clear out of magical Golfito, with its unforgettable memories.
 We had the usual Central American runaround, of course: from port captain to municipal tax office to port captain to bank to customs to port captain, three hours total, not bad really.
-But very hot.
+But it was very hot.

 The Pacific coast of Panama